Monicaortegallobet/finnishscreeningtrial/README.md

-# finnishscreeningtrial
+# Finnish screening trial

 This repository compiles the R code used to analyze the data from the Finnish screening trial NCT02149030 aiming to assess the effectiveness of cervical screening frequency among women HPV vaccinated as early adolescents.

-The code is divided in different sections: First data loading (participant information, HPV DNA results and Cytology results) and merging; HPV DNA and cytlological findings per screening visit; prevalence of CIN2+ calculations and histology cases; Hazard calculations and finally Analysis of questionnaire-based data (baseline characteristics and risk behaviour in the different study arms).
+### The code is divided in different sections:
+First data loading (participant information, HPV DNA results and Cytology results) and merging; HPV DNA and cytlological findings per screening visit; prevalence of CIN2+ calculations and histology cases; Hazard calculations and finally Analysis of questionnaire-based data (baseline characteristics and risk behaviour in the different study arms).

 For this project RStudio 2024.04.1+748 version was used.

-Package dependencies and verison: caret	6.0-94 data.table	1.15.4
+## Package dependencies and verison:

+caret	6.0-94
+data.table	1.15.4
 dplyr	1.1.4